twaclaw/gugutos_player/src/app/README.md

 * Run the `spotipy` part of the application on my PC: `spotipy` will ask to follow a link.
 Open the link on a browser.
 * Once the authentication is done, a `.cache` file is created.
-* Copy the file to the raspberry pi to `cache.txt` (which is passed as a n option to the script.)
+* Copy the file to the raspberry pi to `cache.txt` (which is passed as an option to the script.)

 # System configuration